 4.1.4.
 5-minute demand forecasts and generator targets

 Demand forecasts and dispatch instructions are both used to calculate reference trajectories, against which the 4 second performance can be measured.
-Dispatch data is sourced directly from AEMO's MMS.
+Dispatch data is sourced directly from EMMS.

 4.1.5.
 Frequency and data quality information